MIT catalog description

 ||madden at csail.mit.edu

 ||psz at mit.edu

-Office hours are held in 32-G950 (the lounge outside the elevators)
+Office hours are held weekly in the locations listed below.

 ||jmss at mit.edu